-Council's community engagement activities should at all times consider the three core principles of accessibility, functionality and transparency.
+Council's community engagement activities should at all times consider the three core principles of functionality, accessibility and transparency.

-- 3.1 Community engagement should have a clear purpose and function - 3.1.1 The purpose of community engagement is to gather meaningful information or feedback from the community.
-Engagement should therefore be designed in a way that allows the community to provide useful information to Council. - 3.1.2 When community engagement is being planned, Council should consider what information it is seeking, which stakeholders or community members should be consulted, and the level of community involvement proposed to the engagement is planned accordingly.
+- 3.1 Community engagement should have a clear purpose and function. - 3.1.1 The purpose of community engagement is to gather meaningful information or feedback from the community.
+Engagement should therefore be designed in a way that allows the community to provide useful information to Council. - 3.1.2 When planning community engagement, Council should consider what information it is seeking, and which stakeholders or community members should be consulted.
+The proposed level of community involvement should respond to these requirements.